-Deferred revenue represents certain user charges and fees which have been collected but for which the related services have yet to be performed.
-Deferred revenue also represents contributions that the Township has received pursuant to legislation, regulation or agreement that may only be used for certain programs or in the completion of specific work.
-These amounts are recognized as revenue in the fiscal year the services are performed or related expenses incurred.
+The Township receives contributions pursuant to legislation, regulations or agreement that may only be used for certain programs or in the completion of specific work.
+In addition, certain user charges and fees are collected for which the related services have yet to be performed.
+These amounts are recognized as revenue in the fiscal year the relate expenses are incurred or services performed.